hergin/ada2fuml/README.md

 # ada2fuml

 This project reads Ada specification files (*.ads) or XML equivalents in a folder and produces fUML XMI that is compatible with MagicDraw.
+The project currently has two parts.
+The second part of the project visualizes any XML document via a template file.
+More documentation is upcoming.

 ## Prerequisites